Public Transit-Oriented Development in Iran: Introducing a Functional System

 Main Subjects

 Abbaszadegan, M., Rezazadeh, R., & Mohammadi, M. (2011).
 Transit oriented development and role of Tehran subway system.
-Bagh-e-Nazar, 17(8), 43-58 (in Persian).
-Transit Oriented Development and Role of Tehran Subway System
+Bagh-e-Nazar, 17(8), 43-58. (in Persian) Transit Oriented Development and Role of Tehran Subway System

 Abdi, M. H. (2021).
 Towards Transit-Oriented Development in Iran Understanding Policy, Planning and Urban Design Prerequisites.
 Thesis (Doctoral), E.T.S.
-Arquitectura (UPM), Madrid, Spain. https://doi.org/10.20868/UPM.thesis.67356.
+Arquitectura (UPM), Madrid, Spain.
+DOI: 10.20868/UPM.thesis.67356

 Ahadi, M. R. & Shah-Hossieni, L. (2021).
-Principles of transit Oriented Development for the Future of City planning, Journal of Human Geography Research, 53(2), 653-672 (in Persian).
-10.22059/jhgr.2020.215905.1007302
+Principles of transit Oriented Development for the Future of City planning, Journal of Human Geography Research, 53(2), 653-672. (in Persian) DOI: 10.22059/jhgr.2020.215905.1007302

 Alfonzo, M. (2005).
 To Walk or Not to Walk?
 The Hierarchy of Walking Needs.
 Environment and Behavior, 37(6), 808-836.
-10.1177/0013916504274016
+DOI: 10.1177/0013916504274016

 Alizadeh, H., Shahmoradi, B., Abdi, M., & Rahimi, A. (2013).
 Developing Transit-oriented Strategies for Sanandaj City Center, Iran.
 International Journal of Transportation Engineering, 3(1), 141-50.
-10.22119/ijte.2014.4785
+DOI: 10.22119/ijte.2014.4785

 Asadollahfardi, G., Asadi, M., Sabermanesh, A., & Mirmohammadi, M. (2015).
 Impacts of transit- oriented development in the management of air pollution and traffic congestion: a case study of Tehran’s bus rapid transit system.
 Environmental Quality Management, 25(1), 41-54.
-10.1002/tqem.21441
+DOI: 10.1002/tqem.21441

 Behzadfar, M., & Zabihi, M. (2011).
 Transit-oriented development: Plan making guideline in urban areas.
 Bagh-e-Nazar, 18(8), 37-48 (in Persian).
 Transit-Oriented Development: Plan Making Guideline in Urban Areas

 Boarnet, M., & Crane, R. (1998).
 Public Finance and Transit-Oriented Planning: New Evidence from Southern California.
 Journal of Planning Education and Research, 17(3), 206-219.
-10.1177/0739456X980170030
+DOI: 10.1177/0739456X980170030

 Calthorpe, P. (1993).
 Next American Metropolis: Ecology, Community, and the American Dream.
 Princeton: Princeton Architectural Press.